HBRS-SDP/ws22-person-follow/README.md

 /detected_leg_clusters : This publishes all of the detected leg clusters.
 Each has an (x,y,z) position and a confidence.

+## Working:
+1. Person will be detected using the leg pairs.
+2. Robot will get the detetced person position and will follow the person.

 # Tunable parameters
 To add a parameter to the launch file, use the following format:

 <param name="parameter_name" value="parameter_value" />

 Replace parameter_name and parameter_value with the appropriate names and values.
 Useful parameters are described below.

+## detect_leg_cluster.cpp

 1. max_detected_clusters